 Arriving in Siena, we'll explore the town together at first, visiting the stunning main cathedral and several key sights.
 You'll have several hours of free time as well, in which to choose from a plethora of activities like climbing the tower, exploring the ruins of an ancient Roman amphitheater, shopping til you drop or simply wandering through the picturesque lanes and cobbled streets.
 In the evening we'll gather together for a delicious group dinner at a wonderful restaurant featuring local specialties.

-But hopefully you'll be sticking with us!
-The next few days are a culinary adventure through gorgeous countryside, with enough stunning views and mouth-watering food to satiate anyone's desires.
-We will leave Siena by way of Valle D’orcia -- a Unesco World Heritage Site, famous for its gentle hills, very picturesque towns and for being the home of Brunello di Montalcino wine, among many others.
-We will then visit the beautiful town of Pienza and in the mid afternoon we will head towards Bagno Vignoni, an ancient Roman hot springs town.
-Enjoy vineyards, farm house restaurants and a soak in the hot springs on this day!
+Hopefully you'll be sticking with us, as the next few days are a culinary adventure through gorgeous countryside with enough stunning views and mouth-watering food to satiate anyone's desires.
+We;ll'leave Siena by way of Valle D’orcia -- a Unesco World Heritage Site, famous for its gentle hills, very picturesque towns and for being the home of Brunello di Montalcino wine, among many others.
+We'll then visit the beautiful town of Pienza and in the mid afternoon we'll head towards Bagno Vignoni, an ancient Roman hot springs town.
+Enjoy vineyards, farmhouse restaurants and a soak in the hot springs on this day!

 Departing from Bagno Vignoni after breakfast, we will head towards Volterra.
 Along the way, picturesque farms and vineyards will provide enticing stops.
 We'll stop in San Gimignano (the village of many towers) for a few hours including lunchtime in order to explore and enjoy this scenic Tuscan village.

 In the afternoon we will then head to a picturesque farmhouse hotel ideally located in the breathtaking countryside just outside Volterra.
 Those wanting to visit the nearby town will be able to do so, and those wanting to relax and enjoy the quiet and scenery at the peaceful farmhouse hotel may do so.
 We'll gather gather together at our accommodation in the evening where a group dinner will be provided, full of local specialties.

-After breakfast we will leave for Parma (a 3 hour drive) and arrive at lunch time.
-Parma is Giulia’s hometown and is the European Union capital of food, (Parma ham, Parmesan cheese, pasta and many types of wine come from this province).
-After checking in at the hotel, Giulia can suggest many delicious places for lunch in the city center and in the afternoon we'll explore the town together including stops at the famous Teatro Regio (the second most beautiful opera theater only after La scala theater in Milan ), and Farnese Theater-- the only theater in the world made all out of wood.
+After breakfast we will leave for Parma (a 3-hour drive) and arrive at lunch time.
+Parma is our guide's hometown and is the European Union capital of food, (Parma ham, Parmesan cheese, pasta and many types of wine come from this province).
+After checking in at the hotel, Giulia can suggest many delicious places for lunch in the city center.
+In the afternoon we'll explore the town together including stops at the famous Teatro Regio (the second most beautiful opera theater only after La scala theater in Milan ), and Farnese Theater-- the only theater in the world made all out of wood.
 The rest of the evening including dinner, you will have free time.
 It will be a great time to explore the local market and stock up on local goods there and in the shops around town.